 Example: Car Evaluation

 This is an example of a DEX model for the evaluation of cars.
-This is a small and simple model used to illustrate main concepts of DEX modeling, and is not meant to address the problem of car evaluation at any realistic level.
+This is a small and simple model used to illustrate the main concepts of DEX modeling, and is not meant to address the problem of car evaluation at any realistic level.
 This model has been traditionally handed out together with all versions of DEX software.

 Tree of Attributes